 We commenced commercial production of natural astaxanthin in 1997 and in 1999 introduced BioAstin®, our natural astaxanthin product for the human health and nutrition market.
-BioAstin® represents approximately 52% of our net sales in the fiscal year ended March 31, 2021.
+BioAstin® represents approximately 48% of our net sales in the fiscal year ended March 31, 2022.
 Astaxanthin's antioxidant properties are believed to surpass many of the antioxidant properties of vitamin C, vitamin E, beta-carotene and other carotenoids.
 Independent scientific studies indicate that in certain models, natural astaxanthin has up to 100 times the antioxidant activity of vitamin E and 4 times the antioxidant activity of beta-carotene.
 In addition, a growing body of scientific literature suggests that natural astaxanthin has beneficial properties as an anti-inflammatory, with additional benefits for joint, skin, eye and immune health.

 BioAstin® is generally recognized as safe ("GRAS") as determined by the United States Food and Drug Administration ("FDA").
 Our all natural BioAstin® is cultivated without the use of herbicides or pesticides and is not genetically modified ("non-GMO").
 In fiscal 2012, we applied for a new dietary ingredient ("NDI"), with the United States FDA, providing for a daily dosage of 12mg of astaxanthin which was reviewed without comment.
-BioAstin® holds several independent third-party quality certifications including: iGen Non-GMO, Gluten Intolerance Group's Gluten Free, Detox Project Glyphosate Free, Informed Choice, and is qualified in the United States Pharmacopeia's (USP) Dietary Supplement Verification Program.
+BioAstin® holds several independent third-party quality certifications including: iGen Non-GMO, Gluten Intolerance Group's Gluten Free, Detox Project Glyphosate Free, Informed Choice, and is qualified in the United States Pharmacopeia's (USP) Dietary Supplement Verification Program, for products produced up to and including the fiscal year ended March 31, 2022.